andyocnz/Bonopoly/README.md

 # Bonopoply
 Business simulation game for strategy a international business studies.
 This will help students to understand the complexity of global business in a dynamic and competitive environment.
+* Note: This project is no longer in active development

 # What is it?